redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 * BYOK/CMK is only currently available in GA and Preview in certain [Azure regions][supported-regions]
 * BYOK/CMK OS Disk Encryption supported with ARO 4.4 + Kubernetes version 1.17 and above
 * Available only in regions where BYOK/CMK is supported
+* Ultra disks must be enabled on your subscription prior to use

 ## Next steps